sarnesh444/Internship-Kagool/README.md

 # Internship-Kagool

 ### Application to Acceptance 2nd March 2020 to 13th March 2020
-I have applied to this firm via a reference,after the initial amlysis,had a telephonic interview with Mr.Kalyan Gupta:thanks for keeping the process smooth,later I have been invited to join the firm as an Analytics Intern at their Hyderabad office for a 3 month period.
+I have applied to this firm via a reference,after the initial proceedings,I had a telephonic interview with Mr.Kalyan Gupta:thanks for keeping the process very smooth,later I have been invited to join the firm as an Analytics Intern at their Hyderabad office for a 3 month period.
 [Offer](https://github.com/sarnesh444/Internship-Kagool/blob/master/Saranesh%20Kanumuri%20-%20Kagoo%20Intern%20.pdf)

-But unfortunately I could not join them due to the COVID-19 Pandemic,I have been lucky enough they have accepted me as a virtual-intern.
+But unfortunately I could not join them due to the COVID-19 Pandemic,I have been lucky enough to be accepted as a virtual-intern.

-My sincere thanks to Mr.Kalyan Gupta,Mr.Uma(HR),Mr.Babu(Sys-Admin),Mr.Dylan(Analytics POC),Mr.Chaithanya(Automation POC),Mr.Hammad(POC)
+My sincere thanks to [Mr.Kalyan Gupta Delivery Head](https://in.linkedin.com/in/kalyan-brahmandlapally-5ab62425),Mr.Uma(HR),Mr.Babu(Sys-Admin),[Mr.Dylan Analytics POC](https://uk.linkedin.com/in/dylanmead),[Mr.Chaithanya Automation Lead](https://in.linkedin.com/in/chaithanya-palthi-42002163),[Mr.Hammad Automation POC](https://uk.linkedin.com/in/hammadkamran)
 [Kagool](https://www.linkedin.com/mwlite/company/kagool-ltd)

 ## Day 1 May 1st 2020